As amended on 15 September 2018 - Extraordinary General Assembly - Saint-Gervais-les-Bains, Savoy

 a) Belief in the equality of all Nations and Peoples and in their inalienable right to self determination;

-b) Adherence to the internationally accepted human rights standards as laid down in the Universal Declaration of Human Rights and the International Covenant of Civil and Political Rights and Economic, Social and Cultural Rights, the United Nations Declaration on the Rights of Persons Belonging to National or Ethnic, Religious and Linguistic Minorities and the United Nations Draft Declaration on the Rights of Indigenous Peoples adopted by the UN Human Rights Council;
+b) Adherence to the internationally accepted human rights standards as laid down in the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights and Economic, Social and Cultural Rights, the United Nations Declaration on the Rights of Persons Belonging to National or Ethnic, Religious and Linguistic Minorities and the United Nations Draft Declaration on the Rights of Indigenous Peoples, among others, adopted by the UN Human Rights Council;

 c) Adherence to the principles of democratic pluralism and rejection of totalitarianism and any forms of religious intolerance;

-d) Rejection of terrorism as an instrument of policy;
+d) Promotion of non-violence and the rejection of terrorism or violence as an instrument of policy;

-e) Respect for all peoples and population groups, including minority or majority populations within territories inhabited by the Participant but belonging to different ethnic, religious or linguistic groups. f) To promote democracy, non-violence and the rule of law.
+e) Respect for all peoples and population groups, including minority or majority populations within territories inhabited by the Member but belonging to different ethnic, religious or linguistic groups;

 For the purposes of this Covenant: